torrejonv/teranode/docs/private/TeranodePOC/AWS-POC-Setup.md

 Please note that exact instance count under the Main Pool, Propagation Servers, Proxies, TX Blaster and Aerospike groups can vary during the test.

+Additionally, a Teranode node can have a number of other servers and containers related to secondary services, such as monitoring (prometheus, datadog).
+Such secondary instances are out of the scope of this document.

 ### 3. Instance Group Definitions

 Here's a structured table summarizing the instance groups, their descriptions, and purposes based on the provided details: